ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

 Communicating with the Chip/DUT
 ===============================

 What good is a chip/DUT if it can't communicate with the outside world?
+There are two types of designs that can be
+made: tethered or standalone designs.
+A tethered design is where a host must interact with the DUT (a target) to bringup the design.
+A standalone design is a design that can bringup itself (has its own bootrom, loads programs itself, etc).
+An example of a tethered design is a Chipyard simulation where the host computer loads the test program into the designs memory.
+An example of a standalone design is a design where a program can be loaded from an SDCard by default.

-Chipyard designs communicate to the outside world in one of two ways:
+Chipyard designs communicate to the outside world in one of two ways that mainly correspond to a tethered design:

 * using the Tethered Serial Interface (TSI) or the Debug Module Interface (DMI) with the Front-End Server (FESVR) to communicate with the design
 * using the JTAG interface with OpenOCD and GDB to communicate with the design